Cronniot/esp8266/README.md

 ## Configure a new device

-Download or clone this repository into your local environment and open it from your Arduino IDE.
+To start adding a new device download or clone this repository into your local environment and open it from your Arduino IDE.
 Go to the `"Information to fill"` line and place the parameters of your device:

 - Wifi name
 - Wifi password